use-init/init/docs/tests.md

 Karma tests include a coverage report within the console.

 ### Testing production code
 There is a test for all production code produced via Grunt with Karma.
-You can run `grunt test` to build a production version of your code, the Jasmine tests as a build with r.js and run them against the production package.
+You can run `$ grunt test` to build a production version of your code, the Jasmine tests as a build with r.js and run them against the production package.